dvk65/Trash-Classification/README.md

 3.3.3
 ```
 ### Managing Large Model Files (Git LFS):
-Streamlit deployments require the actual model file to be stored in the repository.</br>
+Streamlit deployments require the model file to be available through app.py.</br>
-Because the file exceeds GitHub's standard size limit since it was trained on a HPC, Git LFS (Large File Storage) was used.
+Because the file exceeds GitHub's standard size limit since it was trained on a HPC, Git LFS (Large File Storage) was used to upload it to Hugging Face at: https://huggingface.co/dvk65/trash-classifier-resnet50.</br>
-Steps to upload to GitHub using lfs:</br>
+Steps to upload to Hugging Face using lfs:</br>
 1. `brew install git-lfs` (might have to download for windows: https://git-lfs.com/)
 2. `git lfs install` (check installation)
 3. `git lfs track ".keras"`